JeremySkrdlant/NC3-Intro-To-Loops-Lesson/docs/Readme.md

 ![Buy Low - Sell Hi](BuyAndSell.png)

 ## While Loop Stock Market
-Our goal is to buy low and sell hi by using some conditionals and a while loop.
+Our goal is to buy low and sell high by using some conditionals and a while loop.
 We will be using a function called generateStockValue.
 It behaves like the real stock market in that we can not predict what the price is going to do.
 Note that this would be an extremely volital stock since it is completely random.

 ### Requirements
 * When you buy (buyAmount variable gets set), You need to subtract that amount from moneyAmount